wolfgangp/mcm/README.md

 Both movie and subtitle files (including .idx if there) will then be moved.

 It is all very simple and serves only highly specific needs.
-I'm a Python beginner.
-If you wanna drop me a line, please do.

--wolfgangp juzzuj@gmx.at